The towers of Cádiz, or Cádiz from above.

 Cadiz from above

 Of course, the answer is quite different.
-For those discovering Cádiz and its "casco antiguo", there's Cádiz from below, with its opulent Baroque and neoclassical buildings, its exotic tree-lined squares where cosmopolitan society used to gather when the city was the essential port for trade between Europe and the new Americas.
-And then there's Cadiz from above.
-What is there to see from above?
+For those discovering Cádiz and its “casco antiguo,” there is the Cádiz of the lower city and the opulence of its Baroque and Neoclassical buildings, its squares lined with exotic trees where the cosmopolitan elite gathered when the city was the indispensable port for trade between Europe and the New World.
+And then there is the upper part of Cádiz.
+What is there to see from up there?

 Just over two centuries ago...